-Previously, condition pushdown was limited to terms referring to column values from the same table to which the condition was being pushed.
+Previously, engine condition pushdown was limited to terms referring to column values from the same table to which the condition was being pushed.
 Beginning with NDB 8.0.16, column values from tables earlier in the query plan can also be referred to from pushed conditions.
 This reduces the number of rows which must be handled by the SQL node during join processing.
 Filtering can be also performed in parallel in the LDM threads, rather than in a single mysqld process.
 This has the potential to improve performance of queries by a significant margin.

 Beginning with NDB 8.0.20, an outer join using a scan can be

 pushed if there are no unpushable conditions on any table used